 When you save the files and close them, you put them back on the shelf.
-The table is still has a limited amount of space and can fill up.
-If your table is full of books it is still difficult to find the right one you need and may take some time.
-The bigger the table, the more books you can have out at once, and the more spread out you can make them which allows you to find things easily.
-Essentially, the more RAM you have, the bigger your table will be, and you will be able to run more programs and have more files open at once.
+The table still has a limited amount of space and can fill up quickly.
+If your table is full of books, it’s still hard to find the one you need and may take some time.
+The bigger the table, the more books you can have out at once, and the more you spread them out, the easier they’ll be to find.

 The librarian knows where to find the books, can go get them for you, or tell you where to get them.
-The processor is what is telling all of the parts what they need to do in order to complete your requests.
-Better processors will be able to work more efficiently and can help you perform your tasks quickly.
+The processor is what tells your computer what to do in order to complete your requests.
+Better processors work more efficiently and can help you perform your tasks quickly.

 The floor of the library connects everything together.
-The shelves, the table, the case are all attached to the floor.
+The shelves, the table, and the case are all attached to the floor.
 Even the librarian is standing on the floor.
 The motherboard keeps all of the parts connected and allows the librarian to move around and perform the tasks required of them.

 Each of these parts work together to make a smooth computing experience.
-You can imagine if one shelf in the library is broken, some books might not be in the correct locations, or they may have gotten damaged when it broke.
-Each part needs to be functioning for the library to work, and so does all the parts of the computer.
+You can imagine if one shelf in the library is broken, some books might not be in the correct location, or they may have gotten damaged.
+Each part needs to be functioning for the library to work, and so do all the parts of the computer.

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.